-This vaccine helps prevent:
+This shot helps block:

-Talk with your doctor before getting the vaccine if you have:
+Talk with your doctor before getting the shot if you have:

-You can help prevent pertussis by keeping infants and other people at high risk away from infected people.
+Keep babies and other people at high risk away from infected people.

 WHERE CAN I GET MORE INFORMATION?